Poorva Express (via Patna): Gallery

+Route and halts

 Traction

 It is regularly hauled by a Howrah Loco Shed based WAP 7 (HOG) equipped locomotive on its entire journey.

-Rake Sharing
+Rake sharing

 The train shares its rake with 12381/12382 Poorva Express (via Gaya).

 Train detail

 Accidents and incidents

 On 14 December 2014 the 12381 UP Howrah - New Delhi Poorva Express derailed at 8.27 am after leaving Howrah at 8.15 am.
 11 sleeper coaches and a pantry car (AC Hot Buffet Car) of the New Delhi-bound Poorva Express derailed at Liluah shortly after leaving Howrah station.
 There were no casualties or injuries to any passengers, railway officials said.
 The train was moving at a slow speed when it derailed, the officials said, adding that the reasons for the mishap were being examined.
 What saved the passengers was the speed of the train.
 "The Poorva Express was moving at 10 to 15 km/h when the accident occurred.
 The average speed of the train is 63 km/h, though it can travel at 120 km/h.
 Derailment at higher speeds would have been catastrophic," an official said.